Jerusalem, 29th November 2017

 UNDP Deputy Special Representative, Geoffrey Prewitt, thanked the Government of Germany for their longstanding partnership and highlighted that the Employment Generation Programme has significantly improved peopleâ€™s livelihoods and supported their resilience.
 “Through this project, we are not only helping the Jerusalem Princess Basma Centre provide meals that are fresh, nutritious, and tasty in a healthy workspace, we are also creating job opportunities and supporting the resilience of institutions in the city.” he added.

-The Director General of JPBC, Mr. Ibrahim Faltas, highlighted in his speech that the support provided by UNDP and KFW comes at a crucial time for the institution to continue supporting a vulnerable segment of our society; children with disabilities and their families.
+The Director General of JPBC, Mr. Ibrahim Faltas, highlighted in his speech that the support provided by all our gracious donors comes at a crucial time for the institution to continue supporting a vulnerable segment of our society; children with disabilities and their families.
 “The kitchen is renovated according to international standards, ensuring the sustainability of the services of the organization”, he added.

 JPBC is well-known as a National Referral Centre.
 It is considered the only rehabilitation Centre in Palestine to receive the Joint Commission International Accreditation that certifies the provision of quality services to children with disabilities.
 The Centre is also a member of the Higher Council for Affairs of Persons with Disabilities.